-I've been using my slow cooker a lot lately especially to create this crockpot chicken shawarma.
+I’ve been using my slow cooker a lot lately especially to create this easy chicken shawarma recipe.
 MarocBaba finally said to me at the end of last week, “Ok enough with that machine now!”
 It makes my life so much easier, and I am rarely disappointed.
 Not to mention the kids have not rejected a single meal.
 When I have combed the internet for new freezer and slow cooker meal ideas I found a few things that were troubling;

 - There’s a lot of slow cooker soup recipes.
 If I served soup as a meal I’d get a lot of sad faces.